 As Rev. Dr. Martin Luther King, Jr. famously said, "no one is free until we are all free."

-As a community healing space, we are working to become more inclusive.
-While we understand that no white spaces are completely safe spaces to POC, it is our founder's hope to offer safer spaces for POC as we work to find more practitioners and teachers of color.
+As a mostly white led community healing space, we are working to become more inclusive.
+While we understand that no spaces are completely safe spaces for BIPOC, it is our founder's hope to offer safer spaces as we work to find more practitioners and teachers of color and implement more inclusive policies.

-We are continually looking to include a broader spectrum of offerings at the Madrona House and will sponsor 1 event a month around liberation work.
+We are continually looking to include a broader spectrum of offerings at the Madrona House and will sponsor 1 event a month around liberation work by and for BIPOC.

 We realize this is a short list of actions we are taking to de-center our privilege and that there is much more to do.
 We are grateful for your support and patience as we navigate this work.
-While we expect to make mistakes, we are committed to continual self-examination and effecting change.
+While we expect to make mistakes, we are committed to building our resiliency through continual self-examination and effecting change.

 In 1493 Spain issued a decree stating they were entitled to any newly discovered lands not already dominated by Christians.
 This "Doctrine of Discovery" became the basis of all European claims in the Americas as well as the foundation for the United States’ western expansion.
 In the US Supreme Court in the 1823 case Johnson v.
 McIntosh, Chief Justice John Marshall’s opinion in the unanimous decision held "that the principle of discovery gave European nations an absolute right to New World lands."
 In essence, American Indians had only a right of occupancy, which could be abolished.